Joy-less/Holo/README.md

 - `count(sequence:str):int` - returns the number of times the sequence appears
 - `length():int` - calls `count()`
 - `characters():table` - gets a table of characters in the string
-- `trim(predicate:method = null):str` - removes characters matching a predicate from the start and end of the string (defaults to whitespace)
+- `trim(predicate:method? = null):str` - removes characters matching a predicate from the start and end of the string (defaults to whitespace)
-- `trim_start(predicate:method = null):str` - removes characters matching a predicate from the start of the string (defaults to whitespace)
+- `trim_start(predicate:method? = null):str` - removes characters matching a predicate from the start of the string (defaults to whitespace)
 - `trim_start(sequence:str):str` - removes the sequence from the start of the string
-- `trim_end(predicate:method = null):str` - removes characters matching a predicate from the end of the string (defaults to whitespace)
+- `trim_end(predicate:method? = null):str` - removes characters matching a predicate from the end of the string (defaults to whitespace)
 - `trim_end(sequence:str):str` - removes the sequence from the end of the string
 - `to_case(case:string_case_type):str` - converts the string to PascalCase, lowerCamelCase, snake_case, kebab-case, flatcase, Title Case, Sentence case
 - `to_upper():str` - converts letters in the string to uppercase